advance100/doc_webpack/build-performance.md

 To create the DLL bundle beforehand you need to use the `DllPlugin`.
 Here is an [example](https://github.com/webpack/webpack/tree/master/examples/dll).
 This emits a public bundle and a private manifest file.

-The use the DLL bundle from the app bundle you need to use the `DllReferencePlugin`.
+To use the DLL bundle from the app bundle you need to use the `DllReferencePlugin`.
 Here is an [example](https://github.com/webpack/webpack/tree/master/examples/dll-user).
 This stops following the dependency graph of your app when a module from the DLL bundle is found.